topofocus/active-orient/README.md

 You need a ruby 2.3  or a jruby 9.1x Installation and a working OrientDB-Instance (Version 2.2 prefered).

-For a quick start, clone the project, call bundle install + bundle update, update config/connect.yml, create the documentation by calling »rdoc« and start an irb-session  by calling
+For a quick start, clone the project, run bundle install & bundle update, update config/connect.yml, create the documentation by calling »rdoc« and start an irb-session  by calling
 ```
 ./orientdb_console test,  # or d)develpoment, p)roduction environment as defined in config/connect.yml